Pete Hegseth: Fox News (2014–2024)

 By June 2014, Hegseth was given a position as a regular contributor to Fox News by the network's executive, Roger Ailes.
 In 2016, he was briefly a host on TheBlaze before regularly hosting Fox & Friends Weekend that year after Ailes's resignation, becoming an official co-host in January 2017.
 According to a Fox News executive in Hoax (2020), Jennifer Rauchet, a producer of Fox & Friends Weekend who later married him, "was favoring Pete with airtime" and "kept putting Pete on TV."
 Hegseth served as a temporary host for Laura Ingraham on The Ingraham Angle in an effort by the network to promote other staffers; the change occurred during the boycott of The Ingraham Angle after comments Ingraham made about David Hogg, an activist and survivor of the Parkland high school shooting.
 He hosted All-American New Year (2018) with commentator Lisa Kennedy.

 Hegseth's opinions expressed on Fox & Friends influenced Trump's policymaking in his first term.
 In October 2018, as a migrant caravan began traveling to the United States, Trump claimed that "unknown Middle Easterners" had infiltrated the caravan.
 Trump apparently cited a comment that Hegseth had made on Fox & Friends, though Hegseth said he had not verified his statement's accuracy.
 Hegseth had apparently based his claim on a statement Guatemalan president Jimmy Morales made after capturing 100 ISIS fighters in the country.
 In negotiations to avert a federal government shutdown, Democrats neared a deal until Hegseth urged Trump not to support a deal that did not include billion for his border wall.
 Trump repeated claims Hegseth had made correlating video games with mass shootings after two mass shootings in El Paso and in Dayton in August 2019.
-Hegseth said he had spoken to Trump about pardoning war criminal Clint Lorance, accused murderer Mathew L. Golsteyn, as well as reversing the demotion of Eddie Gallagher.
+Hegseth said he had spoken to Trump about pardoning war criminal Clint Lorance and accused murderer Mathew L. Golsteyn, as well as reversing the demotion of Eddie Gallagher.